trained in periodontology, Implantology and oral surgery

 After finishing high school in 1987, Matthias began study to become a dental technician.
 Matthias finished this apprenticeship in 1990 as one of the best students of the year, and was now a fully licensed Dental Technician in Germany.

-This first touch of prosthetic dentistry thrilled Matthias and lead his way to continue this educational pathway.
-From 1990 until 1995 he attended dental school at the University of Freiburg, completing his Doctor of Dental Surgery degree (DDS).
+This first touch of prosthetic dentistry thrilled Matthias and led the way to continue this educational pathway.
+From 1990 until 1995 he attended dental school at the University of Freiburg, completing his Doctorate of Dental Surgery degree (DDS).
 While studying for his Doctorate, Matthias also worked on his Ph.D., defending his thesis in Rigorosum.
 In March of 1996 he was awarded his Ph.D.

 The intense educational structure for Matthias’s approach to dentistry had started with the restorative and prosthetic aspects of dentistry.
 Being a highly motivated and self-driven person, he wanted to be able to cover all aspects of modern dentistry.